pleaseonthekeys/my-blog-starter/content/blog/Just5_3/index.md

 I linked this right to the map of locations around the world, because you'll definitely want that.

 ## A concept that was hard for me to wrap my head around (but will show up all the time moving forward):
 I know, I know, this will probably be one of those cringe worthy posts in about a month, when I realize that I just made a detailed post about, like, "How to Walk on Grass", by Lauren Albert.
-However, this noe is for all of my baby coder friends out there!
+However, this note is for all of my baby coder friends out there!

-Checking to see if something already exists inside a loop before taking action on it, so as to prevent overwriting (see groupBy)
+**Checking to see if something already exists inside a loop before taking action on it, so as to prevent overwriting (a fledgling study and build of underscore.js's [groupBy](https://underscorejs.org/#groupBy) function)**

 **Here’s how groupBy finally worked (in plain English)**